 $\eta(x,y)$ is a random perturbation, and as in the 2D case, $\delta=0.01$.

-Equation \eqref{thicksub_thin_film} is written as $\partial_t h + \bnabla_2 \cdot \mathbf{J} = 0$, with flux $\mathbf{J}$, and solved for $h(x,y,t)$ (see Lam {\it et al.}~\cite{Lam2019} and references therein), in which an alternating-direction implicit (ADI) method is combined with the Newton iterative method described above ($D_i, h_i$ in Eq.~\eqref{thicksub_discrete_thin_film} are now replaced by $D_{i,j},h_{i,j}$).
+Equation \eqref{thicksub_thin_film} is written as $\partial_t h + \bnabla_2 \cdot \mathbf{J} = 0$, with flux $\mathbf{J}$, and solved for $h(x,y,t)$, via an alternating-direction implicit (ADI) method combined with the Newton iterative method described above ($D_i, h_i$ in Eq.~\eqref{thicksub_discrete_thin_film} are now replaced by $D_{i,j},h_{i,j}$)~\cite{Lam2019}.
 Equation.~\eqref{thicksub_asymptotic model1} is now solved using an implicit-explicit ADI approach, which consists of a predictor and corrector step.
 Equation~\eqref{thicksub_asymptotic_sub_eqn} is solved similarly to the 2D case, except now $T_{\rm s}=T_{\rm s}(x,y,z,t)$.
 Due to the dependence on three spatial variables, this equation alone amounts to a significant number of systems of discrete nonlinear equations to be solved at each time-step.
 Similarly, Eq.~\eqref{thicksub_thin_film} and Eq.~\eqref{thicksub_asymptotic model1} lead to large discrete systems, which present a daunting computational challenge.
 To enhance computational performance the equations are solved in parallel using the Compute Unified Device Architecture (CUDA) programming framework \cite{cuda} developed by NVIDIA\textsuperscript{\textregistered}, which utilizes graphics processing units (GPUs).
 In a similar context, Lam {\it et al.}~\cite{Lam2019} showed that GPUs offer significant computational advantages over traditional (CPU) computing, especially when large domains are considered.
 The parallel numerical schemes used for heat conduction are described in Appendix~\ref{thicksub_sect:3d_numerics}.